EdgeFirstAI/documentation/docs/studio/navigation.md

 ### Model Experiments

-Clicking on "Model Experiments" takes the user to the Model Experiments Dashboard.
+Clicking on "Model Experiments" takes the user to the [Model Experiments Dashboard](models.md).
 This page contains all training sessions and validation sessions.
-Additional features for compare training charts and validation metrics are also available.
-More information can be found in [model training](../models/tutorials/training.md) and [model validation](../models/tutorials/validation.md) sections.
+Additional features for comparing training charts and validation metrics are also available.
+More information can be found in the [model training](../models/tutorials/training.md) and [model validation](../models/tutorials/validation.md) sections.
 A model experiment is a high-level collections of training and validation sessions.
 A training session is the functionality of converting datasets into vision- and radar-based models that can be deployed back to the [EdgeFirst platforms/devices](../platforms/quickstart.md).
 A validation session is the functionality to take a model and measure its performance against other models or a standardized validation set to see if it is ready for deployment.

 ### Cloud Instances

-Clicking on the "Cloud Instances" takes the user to the Cloud Instances page.
+Clicking on the "Cloud Instances" takes the user to the [Cloud Instances Dashboard](instances.md).
 This page allows user to view currently running cloud instances and to stop a running cloud instance in here.
 A cloud instance is a server dedicated to hosting any operations such as model training and validation, or [AGTG](agtg.md) operations.

 ### Data Snapshots

-Clicking on the "Data Snapshots" takes the user to the [Data Snapshots](snapshots.md).
+Clicking on the "Data Snapshots" takes the user to the [Snapshots Dashboard](snapshots.md).
 This page allows users to create and restore snapshots.
 This is a method to preserve the current state of the dataset.
 A snapshot is a frozen and compact form of a dataset represented in the [EdgeFirst Dataset Format](../datasets/format.md).

 ### Recycling Bin